sklprogs/LanguageTricks/README.md

 ## means

-According to Oxford Dictionaries it can be "treated as singular or plural".
+According to Oxford Dictionaries it can be *treated as singular or plural*.

 [*Source*](https://english.stackexchange.com/questions/10343/is-means-plural-or-singular)